Could a simple pill replace IV drips for serious blood infections?

 Summary

 This study compares two ways to treat Gram-negative bloodstream infections: staying on IV antibiotics versus switching to oral pills early.
-Researchers want to see if the oral approach works just as well but causes fewer side effects.
-About 1,030 hospitalized adults will take part.
+Researchers want to see if the oral option works just as well but causes fewer side effects.
+About 1,030 hospitalized adults will take part, and their recovery and any complications will be tracked for 30 days.

 Get updates